Wilfrid Laurier University: Expansion

 In 1999, Laurier expanded its footprint by establishing a second campus in Brantford.
 Additionally, in 2006, the Lyle S. Hallman Faculty of Social Work relocated from the Waterloo campus to a campus situated in downtown Kitchener.
 The Brantford campus is centered around a cluster of historic properties in the downtown area, which have been thoughtfully restored for university purposes.
 These include a former Carnegie library, Brantford's 1880 post office, and a 1950 Odeon Theatre.

 On April 18, 2018, Wilfrid Laurier University received approval for a new campus location in Milton.
 In collaboration with Conestoga College, this new campus was slated to be constructed within the Milton Education Village.
 The Milton campus, as outlined on WLU's website, was aligned with a program offering focus on science, technology, engineering, arts, and mathematics (STEAM).
 However, due to budget constraints imposed by the Conservative government, the plan for this STEAM-focused academic venture, along with expansion on other campuses, was canceled.
 The plan for the Milton campus was later approved in June 2021, and its first class opened in the autumn of 2024.

-2017–18 freedom of speech controversy

-In November 2017, the university became the subject of a free speech and academic freedom controversy for censuring teaching assistant Lindsay Shepherd, who used a three-minute recording of a debate involving Jordan Peterson about the required use of gender-neutral pronouns in a communications class.
-The case was criticized by several newspaper editorial boards and national newspaper columnists as an example of the suppression of free speech on university campuses.
-After the release of the audio recording of the meeting in which the TA was censured, WLU President Deborah MacLatchy and the TA's supervising professor Nathan Rambukkana published letters of formal apology.
-An independent investigation found the teaching assistant had not violated university policies.
-It also found that the subsequent meeting held by several professors berating her for using the recording was conducted with "significant overreach."
-As of June 2018, Peterson and Shepherd were each suing the university as well as the professors who were involved.
-Two of the professors filed a third-party claim against Shepherd.